sonnenstuhl/sonnenstuhl.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD Candidate at the University of Chicago, in the Harris School of Public Policy.
-My research focuses on better understanding the implications of low-income countries' institutions on peoples' lives, and the choices they make.
-At the moment, I am conducting all
+I am a PhD Candidate at the University of Chicago's Harris School of Public Policy.
+My research explores how institutional environments in low-income countries shape economic behaviors and individual decision-making.
+Currently, my work is based in Nigeria, where I investigate the impact of weak formal institutions on labor markets—particularly through uncertainty around wage payments and failures in enforcing employment contracts.
+Additionally, I examine how informal institutions, especially religion, can foster cooperation and stability in settings where formal mechanisms are limited or ineffective.
+More broadly, I study religion itself as a significant social and economic institution influencing people’s lives.
-My research in Nigeria.

 You can find my CV [here](uploads/CV_Sonnenstuhl.pdf).